JoeWu55/CS251-Project-1-Ciphers/README.md

 To run the program type "make ciphers_main" and "make run_ciphers"<br>
 Then, the terminal will print out an introduction and a menu for the user to input what they want to do in the program until the user wants to quit<br><br>

-"C - Encrypt with Caesar Cipher"
+"C - Encrypt with Caesar Cipher"<br>
-"D - Decrypt Caesar Cipher"
+"D - Decrypt Caesar Cipher"<br>
-"E - Compute English-ness Score"
+"E - Compute English-ness Score"<br>
-"A - Apply Random Substitution Cipher"
+"A - Apply Random Substitution Cipher"<br>
-"S - Decrypt Substitution Cipher from Console"
+"S - Decrypt Substitution Cipher from Console"<br>
-"F - Decrypt Substitution Cipher from File"
+"F - Decrypt Substitution Cipher from File"<br>
-"R - Set Random Seed for Testing"
+"R - Set Random Seed for Testing"<br>
-"X - Exit Program"
+"X - Exit Program"<br>